Patrick Cantlay Betting Profile: The Sentry - PGA TOUR

 - Patrick Cantlay has averaged 309.1 yards off the tee in his past five tournaments.

-- In his past five starts, Cantlay is averaging -1.209 Strokes Gained: Putting.
+- Cantlay is averaging -1.209 in terms of Strokes Gained: Putting in his past five tournaments.

-- In his past five starts, Cantlay is averaging 4.228 Strokes Gained: Total.
+- Cantlay is averaging 4.228 Strokes Gained: Total in his past five tournaments.

 Cantlay's Advanced Stats and Rankings